Need help? Call Tony now: 01952 407599

 It’s not a philosophy.
 It’s infrastructure.
 Every piece of it is practical, and every piece exists because something went wrong without it.

-Situating — giving the AI a place to stand before it answers.
-My business rules, my voice, my principles, my client context.
+Situating — giving the system a place to stand before it answers.
+My business rules, my voice, my principles, my operational context.
 Loaded every session, not re-explained every session.
-The AI starts where yesterday’s session ended, not from zero.
+The system starts where yesterday’s session ended, not from zero.

-Compounding — making the AI better over time without the model changing.
+Compounding — making the system better over time without the model changing.
 Every commit to my codebase is a searchable decision record.
-Every correction tightens the instruction set.
+Every correction encodes taste into the infrastructure.
 Every wiki page adds to the institutional memory.
-The AI in month seven is categorically more useful than the AI in month one — not because the model improved, but because the room improved.
+The system in month seven is categorically more useful than the system in month one — not because the model improved, but because the room improved.

-The AI doesn’t get better.
+The model doesn’t get better.
 The environment gets better.
-The AI just responds to the environment it’s in.
+The model just responds to the environment it’s in.

 Why Nobody’s Talking About This